 As a member of Rose Harrison and Gilreath, Peebles’ practice has been diverse.
 He started off handling domestic and collections matters before taking over the real estate practice.
 While concentrating in real estate, Peebles handled asset purchases, business acquisitions and corporate law.
 He also continued his work in the employment area.
 In 2007, a client retained Peebles to handle collective actions (class actions in wage and hour lawsuits) in Virginia, Florida, Nevada and Massachusetts.
 After resolving those matters, the same client retained Peebles to be lead counsel in defense of class action lawsuits involving the Telephone Consumer Protection Act.
 Peebles is admitted to practice in North Carolina and Virginia.
 He is admitted to practice before the United States Supreme Court, United States Fourth Circuit Court of Appeals, United States District Court Western District of Virginia, United States District Court Eastern District of Virginia and United States District Court Eastern District of North Carolina.
 Peebles is a member of the Virginia Bar Association, and the North Carolina Bar Association.

 Peebles currently is the Chairman of the Board of Trustees at Hampden-Sydney College.
 He previously served as Senior Warden of the Vestry for St. Andrew’s By-The-Sea Episcopal Church; Chair, Board of Directors, Outer Banks Family YMCA; and Past-President of the Dare County Jaycees, where he was recognized with the Charles Hawkins Award as one of the top ten chapter Presidents in North Carolina.
 He has also served as a Director, Outer Banks Chamber of Commerce; Member, Outer Banks Hospital Development Council; and Member, Law Council, The Washington and Lee School of Law.

-Peebles was a past director for the Bank of Hampton Roads, Inc. and Lawrenceville Brick, Inc.
+Peebles is a past director for the Bank of Hampton Roads, Inc. and Lawrenceville Brick, Inc.

 James R. Gilreath, Jr.